iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/applicationWhitelist.md

 ### authorizedApp (required)

 The Web3Mail smart contract address.
 This is a fixed value.
-Each time a new Web3Mail distributed app smart contract is deployed, it's added to this smart contract.
+Each time a new Web3Mail distributed app smart contract is deployed, the address is added to this smart contract.

 <pre class="language-javascript"><code class="lang-javascript"><strong>const web3mailApplicationWhitelist= "0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e";</strong>